 The NIU Huskie ROTC Battalion recruits, retains, trains, develops and commissions quality cadets who provide flexible, adaptive officer leadership to the U.S. Army, Army Reserve and National Guard.

-The Reserve Officer Training Corps (ROTC) is open to all eligible full-time students.
-You can earn 28 semester hours of academic credit through our Military Sciences program, applicable to graduation requirements as elective credit.
-The courses focus on an applied leadership training program which is designed to develop personal traits and qualities essential to successful leadership in civilian life as well as the military environment.
+The Reserve Officers' Training Corps (ROTC) is open to all eligible full-time students.
+You can earn 28 semester hours of academic credit through our Military Science program, applicable to graduation requirements as elective credit.
+The courses focus on an applied leadership training program, which is designed to develop personal traits and qualities essential to successful leadership in civilian life as well as the military environment.

-- Basic course: Provides you with general knowledge about the military’s role in society and the Army’s mission.
-You’ll learn leadership, land navigation, marksmanship, military history, and basic military skills.
+Basic course: Provides you with general knowledge about the military’s role in society and the Army’s mission.
+You’ll learn leadership, land navigation, marksmanship, military history and basic military skills.
 This course is typically completed during your freshman and sophomore years.
-This is no military service obligation attached to this course.
+There is no military service obligation attached to this course.